Quantized Hall conductance in 3D topological nodal-line semimetals without chiral symmetry

-Here $\Delta$ denotes the period with respect to $1/B$, which is equal to the width of Hall plateau. $A_s$ is the maximum area through which the Fermi energy cuts in $k$ space.
-With the surface Hamiltonian in Eq.~\eqref{surfacestates}, the Onsager relation can be uniquely determined as $\Delta(1/B) = -2e(C_\bot-C_zM_\bot/M_z)/\hbar(E_\text{F}-C_0-C_z M_0/M_z)$.
+{ \emph{Nodal-ring semimetal} CaAgAs.}--We calculate the Hall conductance using the parameter fitted for an experimentally realized material CaAgAs \cite{WangXB17prbrc}.
+With a weak spin-orbit coupling, as shown in the ARPES \cite{WangXB17prbrc}, the 4-band model of CaAgAs reduces to two degenerate copies of Eq.~(\ref{hamiltonian}).
+For the surface states of CaAgAs, the period of the surface Hall conductance under applied magnetic fields can be analytically obtained by the Onsager relation $\Delta(1/B) = -(2\pi e/\hbar)(1/A_s)$, where $\Delta$ denotes the period with respect to $1/B$, which is equal to the width of Hall plateau, $A_s$ is the maximum area through which the Fermi energy cuts in $k$ space.
+With the surface Hamiltonian in Eq.~\eqref{surfacestates}, the Onsager relation can be determined as $\Delta(1/B) = -2e(C_\bot-C_zM_\bot/M_z)/\hbar(E_\text{F}-C_z M_0/M_z)$.
 As $\Delta(1/B)$ depends positively on $E_\text{F}$, the period of Hall conductance increases when increasing the Fermi energy.
-As shown in Fig.~\ref{fg:diffe} (b), we select three typical Fermi energies in the region of Eq.~\eqref{surfacerange}, which are far away from the bulk states, and plot the corresponding Hall conductance in Fig.~\ref{fg:diffe} (d).
-In Table~\ref{thnudelta}, we compare the periods obtained from the surface theory and the numerical results determined by the width of Hall plateau in Fig.~\ref{fg:diffe} (d).
-The consistence between analytical and numerical results further confirms that the Hall conductance at these energies originates from the drumhead surface states.
+Figure~\ref{fg:diffe} (d) shows the Hall conductance for three typical Fermi energies in the surface energy window in Fig.~\ref{fg:diffe} (b).
+We compare the periods obtained from the surface theory and the numerical results determined by the width of Hall plateau in Fig.~\ref{fg:diffe} (d).
+The consistence between analytical and numerical results further confirms that the Hall conductance at these energies originates from the drumhead surface states (Sec.
+SIV of \cite{Supp}).

-We can further tune the Fermi energy away from the surface-state region and calculate the Hall conductance.
-In Fig.~\ref{fg:diffe} (a), one energy in the surface region and two energies in the bulk region are chosen.
-The corresponding Hall conductance is plotted in Fig.~\ref{fg:diffe} (c).
+We can further tune the Fermi energy away from the surface energy window and calculate the bulk Hall conductance, as shown in Fig.~\ref{fg:diffe} (c) for one energy in the surface region and two energies in the bulk region in Fig.~\ref{fg:diffe} (a).
 The Hall conductance is positive (negative) for electron (hole) carriers.
-Outside the surface-state energy region, the Hall conductance can no longer be captured by the surface theory.
-In the bulk-state energy region with more subbands emerging, the Hall conductance becomes multi-periodic.
-In the vicinity of the nodal ring, the quantum Hall conductance from the bulk and surface states are not easy to separate.
-Therefore, it would be particularly valuable to distinguish them by feasible means in experiments.
+Outside the surface energy window, the Hall conductance can no longer be captured by the surface theory, the Hall conductance becomes multi-periodic as more bulk subbands emerge.